johnrobertmahlan/rock-the-vote/README.md

 * Learn more about polling locations, early voting sites, and ballot dropoff locations

 ## History of the App
 Know Your Vote was initially built as my Hack Week project when I was a student in General Assembly's Software Engineering Immersive Remote Flex Program.
+My pedagogical motivation for building this app was to learn how Django apps consumed RESTful APIs.

 Since graduating, I have been tinkering with the app, focusing primarily on improving the front end design and implementing basic error handling and custom form validation.

+As of November 8, 2020, I have decided to suspend development on this app.

 ## Get Started with the App
 Know Your Vote is deployed to Heroku [here](https://do-you-know-your-vote.herokuapp.com/).